When creating a bucket, you can specify the geographic location for your bucket as well as the storage class of the bucket.

 Query string parameters

-This request does not include query string parameters.
+This request does not typically include query string parameters.

 In addition to common request headers, the following can be used.